Lonewolf-Information-systems/Jumpcloud-overlay/README.md

 **https://github.com/TheJumpCloud** main source of packages...

-Why Jumpcloud , keeping track of Keys , jumping windows/Linux boxes ,
+Why Jumpcloud , keeping track of Keys , jumping windows/Linux boxes , Makes admin of lots of boxes or users scattered globally or Devboxes rented globally less of a  hell.

-Doin IT Security testing on IOT-arm64 etc having to manage mangle keys to lots of boxes get to be a hell. having the ability to drop cronjobs on boxes and build crap in gentoo usefull  via the agent.
+having the ability to drop cronjobs on boxes and build crap in gentoo usefull  via the agent.

 Windows choco upgrade all -y @ all the pc's in my house its sweet.

 ## gentoo or sabayon boxes also would be a sweet plus.
 ## Gentoo: emerge-webrsync && gentoo-update.sh
 sabayon boxes:  equo up && equo u && emerge-webrsync  (emerge --upgrade mypackage/s if a few one need to build)